-Travel is often interesting in that the things you remember about a place are rarely what you read about in the news or rip from the pages of Lonely Planet.
+Travel is often interesting in that the things you remember about a place are rarely what you read about in the news or glean from the pages of a Lonely Planet.
 When I think of Lattakia I don’t think of the ruins of the ancient city of Ugarit or the majestic outcrop of Qala’at Salah-Al-Deen (Saladin’s Castle).

-In Aleppo, my friend Hamud, a former Mukhabarat agent-turned-hairdresser-and-bellboy, had suggested I stay at the Funduq Salah Ad-Deen (The Saladin Hotel).
+In Aleppo, my friend Hamud, a former mukhabarat agent-turned-hairdresser-and-hotel-bellboy, had suggested I stay at the “Funduq Salah Ad-Deen” (The Saladin Hotel).

-The only light in the room was a neon light on the floor and only the other occupant was an obese (and possibly-naked) Turk lying in bed with the sheets up to his pubis – half-swathed in a sickly blue light.
+The only light in the room was a neon light on the floor and the only other occupant was an obese (and possibly-naked) Turk lying in bed with the sheets up to his pubis – half-swathed in a sickly blue light.

 The window was a dud.
-The dorm was windowless.
-There was a brick wall staring back at me through the glass.
-On the inside sill there was a musty looking bowl of rotten hummus – mould flourishing at the edges.
-I slid the curtain shut, rolled onto my side and pretended I was somewhere else.
+The dorm windowless.
+A brick wall stared back at me through the glass.
+On the inside sill, a musty bowl of rotten hummus – mould blossoming at the edges.
+I slid the curtain shut, rolled onto my side and pretended to be somewhere else.

 $2.50 per night, I reminded myself.